• THE BLOG

 • Sports Boat and One Design Keelboat Sail Care

-• Woven Dacron and Spectra/Dyneema Sail Care
+• Woven Sails Sail Care

-Spinnaker Cloth (Nylon and Polyester) Sail Care
+Spinnaker Cloth Sail Care (Nylon and Polyester)

 • Modern spinnaker cloth is very stable with respect to colors, but “bleeding” of colors can still occur if colored spinnakers are put away wet.